clcardenas/lab_vision/lab0_intro/questions.md

     > Cut is the command used to select portion of text.

 9. What does the ``wget`` command do?
-    >   The wget command downloads content from web pages.
+    >   The wget command is used to download content from web pages.

 10. What does the ``diff`` command do?
     >   The diff command is capable to find differences between two files.